Ranger Programs at Gettysburg

 OUR 2016 WINTER LECTURE SERIES

 Winter's cold does not deter Gettysburg rangers from continuing to study and develop programs regarding Gettysburg, the Civil War and this events impact on our history.
 From January through mid-March, the park offers a series of lectures that touch on many different aspects of the Civil War and with the observance of the 150th Anniversary of the Civil War at hand, the programs will expand beyond the boundaries of the Gettysburg Campaign.
 The causes of the conflict, presidents and generals, the great battles and profound decisions, the aftermath and reconstruction with their ties to Gettysburg will be the focus of the series through 2015.
 Programs are held on weekends in the Gettysburg National Military Park Museum and Visitor Center.
-A full schedule of programs will be posted on our Schedule of Park Events page or you can download your own schedule here:
+A full schedule of programs is posted on our Schedule of Park Events page or you can download your own schedule here: